-- •The passage of Senate Bill 404 in the 2019 general session and the subsequent rules package passed in 2020 has dramatically changed the way our recertification training works.
-Loggers will now have the option to attend 3rd party trainings that have been approved by the WV Division of Forestry for credits.
-Operators must have 6 credits per year, 2 of which must be WV Laws and BMP review. - •Current Training topics that are considered for approval: - Awareness of sustainable forestry principles. - Best management practices, including streamside management and road construction, maintenance and retirement; - Reforestation, invasive exotic plants and animals, forest resource conservation, aesthetics and special sites: - Awareness of responsibilities under the U.S. Endangered Species Act and other measures to protect wildlife habitat (e.g., Forests with Exceptional Conservation Value); awareness of rare forested natural communities as identified by provincial or state agencies, or by credible organizations such as NatureServe and The Nature Conservancy; - Logging safety; - U.S. Occupational Safety and Health Administration (OSHA) regulations, wage and hour rules, and other provincial, state and local employment laws; - Transportation issues; - Business management; - Public policy and outreach; - Awareness of emerging technologies.
+- •55 workshops were held, and 513 individuals were trained or retrained in Best Management Practices, the LSCA and chainsaw safety and tree felling. - •The passage of Senate Bill 404 in the 2019 general session and the subsequent rules package passed in 2020 has dramatically changed the way our recertification training works.
+Loggers now have the option to attend 3rd party trainings that have been approved by the WV Division of Forestry for credits.
+Operators must have 6 credits per year, 2 of which must be WV Laws and BMP review.
+Online Training is now available for recertifications.
+Initial Certification must still attend in person trainings.

+- •Current Training topics that are considered for approval: - Awareness of sustainable forestry principles. - Best management practices, including streamside management and road construction, maintenance and retirement; - Reforestation, invasive exotic plants and animals, forest resource conservation, aesthetics and special sites; - Awareness of responsibilities under the U.S. Endangered Species Act and other measures to protect wildlife habitat (e.g., Forests with Exceptional Conservation Value); awareness of rare forested natural communities as identified by provincial or state agencies, or by credible organizations such as NatureServe and The Nature Conservancy; - Logging safety; - U.S. Occupational Safety and Health Administration (OSHA) regulations, wage and hour rules, and other provincial, state and local employment laws; - Transportation issues; - Business management; - Public policy and outreach; - Awareness of emerging technologies.